 Beware following the herd

 The stale advice to “just eat a balanced diet” also overlooks micronutrients, such as minerals and vitamins.
 Many people are deficient in minerals and vitamins without knowing it.
-These deficiencies can have severe consequences over time, but deficiencies are individual, like requirements for protein and fat.
-Minerals and vitamins are found in vegetables and fruit, but not in refined grains, cereals, and starch, except minerals or vitamins added by the manufacturer.
+Nutrient deficiencies can have severe consequences over time and ccan cause disease, but they are individual, like requirements for protein and fat.
+Minerals and vitamins are found in vegetables and fruit, but usually not in refined or processed grains, cereals, and starch, except minerals or vitamins added by the manufacturer.
 What does it tell us that minerals or vitamins are added to the flour?

 Finding a true balance

-How do you find the optimal balance for you of protein, lipids, and carbohydrates,including vitamins and minerals?
+How do you find the optimal balance for you of protein, fat, and carbohydrates,including vitamins and minerals?
+Know yourself first.
 Experiment with different proportions, and listen to your body.
 For example, some people do not digest red meat well.
 It is not healthy for them.
-They do not have enough acid in the stomach to digest it well, so after eating meat, even in small portions, it putrefies and can cause these people indigestion or even stomach pains.
-According to blood type eating, people who do not digest meat well tend to have blood type A, which is consistent with what I have observed.
-For a health gain and weight loss, if you have blood type A, it may be healthy for you to cut red meat from what you eat.
-Fish, eggs, chicken, and turkey can be easy substitutes.
-These foods are more healthy, if you get them from suppliers that do not have confined animal farming operations, where they are fed a steady diet of refined grains, anti-biotics, growth hormones, and pain killers.
+They do not have enough acid in their stomach to digest it well, so after eating meat, even in small portions, it putrefies and can cause these people indigestion or even stomach pains.
+According to blood type eating, people who do not digest meat well tend to have blood type A or AB, which is consistent with what I have observed.
+To gain health and lose weight, if you have blood type A, it may be healthy for you to avoid red meat completely, even if it reminds you of happy moments in your childhood.
+Fish, eggs, chicken, and turkey can be easy substitutes for red meat.
+These foods are more healthy, if you get them from suppliers that do not have confined animal farming operations.
+Small, local suppliers can be optimal for many.